Temigo/nu-wiki/guides/account.md

 ### How to request an account?
 * **Step 1.1**: request SLAC user account (called SLUO).
 I put [instructions here](/guides/sluo-howto).
 This may take some time (a few days to a week), so submit asap!
 * **Step 1.2**: once the request is approved, you should receive an email notifying that and your "system ID".
-Contact [Kazu](mailto:kterao@slac.stanford.edu) that your SLUO account is ready and inform this system ID.
-A computing account request will be followed up.
+Contact [Kazu](mailto:kterao@slac.stanford.edu) with following information:
+  * Your system ID
+  * Name of your home institution
+  * **TWO** preferred unix user account name to be created for you, in the order of preference.
+Your account name may contain digits 0-9, lower-case letters a-z, and the special character "-".
+Must begin with a lower-case letter a-z.
+Must not be shorter than 3 or longer than 8 characters.

 ### To-do's after getting an account
 * Make sure you complete the cyber security training, or your account will be disabled soon.